fedeghe/createReactReducer/README.md

 ---
 ### Motivation
-The main reason is my lazyness: bored to manually setup the whole thing around `useReducer`... but, let's make one step back, with some assumptions **of mine**.
+The main reason is my lazyness.
+Bored to manually setup the whole thing around `useReducer`... but, let's make one step back, with some assumptions **of mine**.
-- actions name should be constants (definitely not strings devs must remember ...or even worst lookup in the reducer).. thus why not Symbol? (actually the only pro in using Symbols would be to avoid clashes)
+- action names should be **constants**, definitely not strings developers must remember (or lookup in the reducer)... thus why not Symbol? (actually the only pro in using Symbols would be to avoid clashes).
 - each action should have its own function;
-this also allows implicitely to avoid code noone should write anywhere:
+this also allows implicitely to avoid code noone should write or see anywhere, like:
     ``` js
     function reducer(state, action) {
         switch (action.type) {